TARADevOps/tsuki-webshop/DOCKER_setup.md

     git clone https://github.com/tsukidyomi/tsuki-stak.git

-### STEP 2: Copy & edit .env file
+### STEP 2: Copy and edit .env file

-The .env file, stored as a hidden file in the main directory needs your input.
+The .env file, stored as a hidden file in the main directory, requires your input.
 There is a .env_example that you can clone to start.

     cp .env_example .env

 You now have a .env file.
 This file contains insecure default values for configuration options.
 During deployment this .env file is used to initialize the configuration files that will be used by your app.
-The values you input are used by your app to securely authenticate themselves.
+The values you input are used for secure authentication.

     nano .env